gitlabhq/gitlab-runner/PROCESS.md

 ### Managing bugs

 **Prioritization:** We give higher priority to regressions on features that worked in the last recent monthly release and the current release candidates.
-The two scenarios below can [bypass the exception request in the release process](https://gitlab.com/gitlab-org/release/docs/blob/master/general/exception-request/process.md#after-the-7th), where the affected regression version matches the current monthly release version.
+The two scenarios below can [bypass the exception request in the release process](https://gitlab.com/gitlab-org/release/docs/blob/master/general/exception-request/process.md#after-the-7th), where the affected regression version matches the current monthly release version:

-* A regression which worked in the **Last monthly release**
+- A regression which worked in the **Last monthly release**
-   * **Example:** In 11.0 we released a new `feature X` that is verified as working.
+  - **Example:** In 11.0 we released a new `feature X` that is verified as working.
 Then in release 11.1 the feature no longer works, this is regression for 11.1.
 The issue should have the `regression:11.1` label.
-   * *Note:* When we say `the last recent monthly release`, this can refer to either the version currently running on GitLab.com, or the most recent version available in the package repositories.
+  - *Note:* When we say `the last recent monthly release`, this can refer to either the version currently running on GitLab.com, or the most recent version available in the package repositories.
-* A regression which worked in the **Current release candidates**
+- A regression which worked in the **Current release candidates**
-   * **Example:** In 11.1-RC3 we shipped a new feature which has been verified as working.
+  - **Example:** In 11.1-RC3 we shipped a new feature which has been verified as working.
 Then in 11.1-RC5 the feature no longer works, this is regression for 11.1.
 The issue should have the `regression:11.1` label.
-   * *Note:* Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the month.
+  - *Note:* Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the month.

 When a bug is found:

 1. Create an issue describing the problem in the most detailed way possible.
 1. If possible, provide links to real examples and how to reproduce the problem.
 1. Label the issue properly, using the [team label](https://docs.gitlab.com/ee/development/contributing/issue_workflow.html#team-labels),